javo0101/introGIS/lessons.md

 ![Chart that compares ARCGIS and QGIS](images/toolscomparison.png)

 For this workshop we will be using QGIS to perform spatial operations on our data.
 This is because QGIS is free and open source!
-It's one limitation is that it doesn't offer a way to make interactive maps.
+However, since QGIS doesn't offer a way to make interactive maps, we will need a separate tool for that.
 ArcGIS does offer an online version that can be used to make interactive maps, but the limitation is that you need a paid subscription if you want to perform spatial operations.
 So for this workshop we're going to do a little hack in which we use two different mapping tools so we can have a completely free experience :) We will use QGIS to perform spatial operations.
 And then we will export the data and upload it into ArcGIS Online to make our interactive map.

 Here is a quick comparison for some of the mapping software that you can use to make an interactive map.